Maria Margaretha Kirch: Career, observations, and publications

-During the first decade of her work at the academy as her husband's assistant Kirch would observe the heavens, every evening starting at 9 p.m.
+During the first decade of her work at the academy as her husband's assistant, Kirch would observe the heavens, every evening starting at 9 p.m.
 During such a routine observation she discovered a comet.
-On 21 April 1702 Kirch discovered the so-called "Comet of 1702" (C/1702 H1).
+On 21 April, 1702, Kirch identified the so-called "Comet of 1702" (C/1702 H1).
 Today there is no doubt about Kirch's priority in discovering C/1702 H1.
 However, at the time her husband was credited with the discovery.
 In his notes from that night her husband recorded:

 "Early in the morning (about 2:00 AM) the sky was clear and starry.
 Some nights before, I had observed a variable star and my wife (as I slept) wanted to find and see it for herself.
 In so doing, she found a comet in the sky.
 At which time she woke me, and I found that it was indeed a comet...
 I was surprised that I had not seen it the night before".

-This comet was actually discovered a day prior by two astronomers in Rome, Italy, Francesco Bianchini and Giacomo Filippo Maraldi.
+While Kirsch was the first to identify the object as a comet, it had, unbeknownst to her, been independently sighted (but not properly identified) during the previous night by Italian astronomers Francesco Bianchini and Giacomo Filippo Maraldi.
+As a result, Bianchini and Maraldi were given official credit for the comet's discovery under primacy rules.

 Germany's only scientific journal at the time, Acta Eruditorum, was in Latin.
 Kirch's subsequent publications in her own name were all in German.
 At the time, her husband did not hold an independent chair at the academy and the Kirchs worked as a team on common problems.
 The couple observed the heavens together: he observed the north and she the south, making observations that a single person could not have conducted accurately.

 Kirch continued to pursue her astronomy work, publishing in German under her own name, and with the proper recognition.
 Her publications, which included her observations on the Aurora Borealis (1707), the pamphlet Von der Conjunction der Sonne des Saturni und der Venus on the conjunction of the sun with Saturn and Venus (1709), and the approaching conjunction of Jupiter and Saturn in 1712 became her lasting contributions to astronomy.
 Before Kirch, the only female astronomer in the Holy Roman Empire who had published under her own name had been Maria Cunitz.
 The family friend and vice president of the Berlin Academy of Sciences, Alphonse des Vignoles said in Kirch's eulogy: "If one considers the reputations of Frau Kirch and Frau Cunitz, one must admit that there is no branch of science… in which women are not capable of achievement, and that in astronomy, in particular, Germany takes the prize above all other states in Europe."